Finitary conditions for graph products of monoids: Preliminaries

-\item[$\bullet$] If the monoids in $\mathcal{M}$ are all free groups, then $\mathscr{GP}(\Gamma,\mathcal{M})$ is a {\em free partially commutative group}, or, in the case where $\Gamma$ is finite and each vertex group is finitely generated, {\em a right angled Artin group} (see, for example, \cite{duncan:2020}).
+\item[$\bullet$] If the monoids in $\mathcal{M}$ are all free groups, then $\mathscr{GP}(\Gamma,\mathcal{M})$ is a {\em free partially commutative group}; if in addition $\Gamma$ is finite and each vertex group is finitely generated, then $\mathscr{GP}$ is a {\em right angled Artin group} (see, for example, \cite{duncan:2020}).

 \item[$\bullet$] The graph product $\mathscr{GP}'=\mathscr{GP}(\Gamma', \mathcal{M}')$ of $\mathcal{M}'=\{M_\alpha: \alpha\in V'\}$ with respect to $\Gamma'=V\backslash \{\alpha\in V: |M_\alpha|=1\}$ is isomorphic to $\mathscr{GP}(\Gamma,\mathcal{M})$.